SatyamMattoo/alert_service/Readme.md

-# FlexyPe Backend Assignment 🚀
+# Alerting system for failed backend requests 🚀

-This repository contains the implementation of the backend architecture for the **FlexyPe Assignment**.
+This repository contains the implementation of the backend architecture for the altering system for failed post requests to the server.
 The project demonstrates the use of **Kafka** for handling failed requests and processing them efficiently.

 ---